-1) Set up your grill in a 2-zone configuration.
-Preheat the grill so the air above the direct zone is about 325°F or higher.
+- Fire up.
+Set up your grill in a 2-zone configuration.
+Preheat the grill so the air above the direct zone is about 325°F (163°C) or higher.

-2) Cut off the tips off the potatoes and dig out any bad spots.
-You can peel it if you wish but I prefer to leave the skin on.
+- Prep.
+Cut the tips off the potatoes and dig out any bad spots.
+You can peel them if you wish but I prefer to leave the skin on.
 They say it is nutritious, but I just like the taste and texture.
 Cut the potatoes in half lengthwise, and then into quarters.
 If you are using really big taters, cut them again into eighths.
-If you prefer, you can cut them into disks about 3/8" thick.
+If you prefer, you can cut them into disks about 3/8" (9.6 mm) thick.